NTNU-IMT/stormbird/book/src/line_model/circulation_strength.md

 # Circulation strength

-Wings generate forces in several ways, as further explained in the [force calculation chapter](./force_calculations.md).
-However, the main force is the lift which is calculated from the circulation strength.
+The circulation strength along a wing determines both the magnitude of the lift-forces and the induced velocities from the wing.
+The velocity is affected either through induced velocities from a wake model based on potential theory, in the case of lifting line simulations, or through body forces projected into a CFD domain, in the case of actuator line simulations.

 This chapter specifies how the circulation strength is estimated from the local velocity on each line section, and how it is possible to modify the estimation for stability purposes.
 The procedure is the same for all simulation methods in Stormbird.
 That is, there are no differences in this regard between the static lifting line, dynamic lifting line or the actuator line.
 The responsibility for calculating the values are therefore given to the line force model.

-The circulation distribution will also affect the velocity in the simulation domain, either through induced velocities from potential theory wake models, in the case of lifting line simulations, or through body forces projected into a CFD domain, in the case of actuator line simulations.
-The circulation strength for each line element is therefore a core variable in any simulation using line force models.

 ## Raw lifting line theory estimation
 The calculation of the circulation strength on each line element follows the [Kutta–Joukowski theorem](https://en.wikipedia.org/wiki/Kutta%E2%80%93Joukowski_theorem).
-The mathematical definition of the circulation value, \\( \Gamma \\), on a line element is as follows, where \\(U \\) is the velocity, and \\( L \\) is the lift per unit span [^gamma_definition_note]
+The mathematical definition of the circulation value, \\( \Gamma \\), on a line element is as follows, where \\(U \\) is the velocity, and \\( L \\) is the lift per unit span.

 \\[
     \Gamma = L / (U \rho)